The Best War Games for PC (Still to Come) 201924 Sep 2019 21

 We're well over the half-way mark for 2019 and approaching the end game.
-If 2018 tended to play things a little safer, 2019 has definitely kept us on our toes with big-budget sequels and fascinating indie projects, and year's not done with us yet!
+If 2018 tended to play things a little safer, 2019 has definitely kept us on our toes with big-budget sequels and fascinating indie projects, and this year is not done with us yet!

 Don't forget to check out what’s coming up in the world of table-top wargaming as well!